Abramon/integration_code/README.md

 # integration_code: Cross-Chain Bridge Event Listener Simulation

 This repository contains a Python script that simulates a critical component of a cross-chain bridge: the event listener and transaction relayer.
-It is designed to demonstrate a robust, architecturally sound approach to monitoring events on a source blockchain and simulating corresponding actions on a destination blockchain.
+It is designed to demonstrate a modular and maintainable approach to monitoring events on a source blockchain and simulating corresponding actions on a destination blockchain.

 ## Concept